-Publish or Perish will then save the queries with all their parameters and their metrics, plus the complete results for each query.
-The resulting archive file has a .pxa file extension and can be used to import the same queries and their data into Publish or Perish on the same or a different computer.
+Publish or Perish will then save the searches with all their parameters and their metrics, plus the complete results for each search.
+The resulting archive file has a .pxa file extension and can be used to import the same searches and their data into Publish or Perish on the same or a different computer.

 Importing the data archive